RiadAkhundov/EMG_Classifier/README.md

 * Version: 0.99a

 ### How to set it up? ###
-* Requires MATLAB (2017b or newer, nexwest MATLAB version is strongly recommended), Deep Learning Toolbox and the Parallel Computing Toolbox.
+* Requires MATLAB (2017b or newer, newest MATLAB version is strongly recommended), Deep Learning Toolbox and the Parallel Computing Toolbox.
 * All additional info in Tutorial.txt

 ### Contribution guidelines ###